Aventus-Network-Services/documentation/ERC777-lift-guide.md

 This guide takes a user through the steps required to submit a lift transaction for ERC-20 tokens from Ethereum to the Aventus Network via the contract interface on Etherscan.

+Prerequisites:
-You'll need custody of the full amount of tokens you want to lift in one of your Ethereum accounts, Web3 available in your browser and a small amount of ETH to send the transactions.
+- You'll need custody of the full amount of tokens you want to lift in one of your Ethereum accounts
+- Web3 available in your browser
+- and a small amount of ETH to send the transactions

 ## Lift